Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 - All school buses owned and operated by a resident of either state while used in the transportation of pupils to and from school related and/or sponsored events.

-Instead of an IRP registration, a 72-hour trip permit can be purchased from a permitting service or self issued.
+Instead of an IRP registration, a 72-hour trip permit can be purchased online or from a permitting service.
 See trip permits.

 The WisCRS IRP and IFTA online application is here; sign up today.
 Many Wisconsin carriers have discovered the benefits –join them!